Escape-Plan-NA/.github/profile/README.md

    - The server's IP and port are predefined in the source code.

 2. **Set your names and Character(s)**:
-   - Set your nickname at the start, and receive a friendly welcome message.
+   - Set your nickname at the start, and watching our speacial cutscence.

 3. **Gameplay**:
    - Players move to adjacent blocks only.